srajagopal/DevJam/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

 > ![](./media/image16.png)

     h.
-Browse further down for that entity to the ‘Edit Entity’ section.
-    This section presents the JSON format of the entity
+Change the value of
-    i.
-In the ‘Edit Entity’ section, change the value of 'locationDescription’ attribute to “Near museums and stadiums” and then click ‘Validate JSON’
+    'locationDescription’ attribute to “Near museums and stadiums” and then click 'Validate JSON'

 > ![](./media/image15.png)